UFC Fight Night: Kim vs Hathaway: Predictions & Analysis

 Dong Hyun Kim vs John Hathaway

-Kim carries a modest Elo edge (1318 to 1241), the kind of gap that reflects a slightly better run of form rather than a talent chasm.
+There's a real Elo separation here: Kim at 1471 versus Hathaway at 1351.
+That 120-point gap typically reflects a meaningful difference in recent quality of competition and results.
 Both fighters bring momentum: Kim rides a 3-fight win streak into this one, while Hathaway has won 3 straight.

 A few statistical edges stand out.
 Hathaway throws significantly more leather — a 1.2 sig. strike per minute gap.
 Kim is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Kim has tighter striking defense, making opponents miss more often.